batfink/web-component-fication/README.md

 web-component-fication
 ======================

-Learn me some web components for much good (and world peace)
+Learn me some web components for much good (and world peace).

 Web components works in Chrome 36.
 Polyfills exists for other browsers but are not included in this repo.